roackb2/j2s/README.md

 8. `in`: in a list of values
 9. `not_in`: not in a list of values
 10. `null`: set to true to find records with null values on that column, or false to find  not null ones.
-11. `and`: an AND operation, this special keyword allows recursive conditions parsing, all conditions inside an `and` JSON object are ANDed together.
-12. `or`: an OR operation, this special keyword allows recursive conditions parsing, all conditions inside an `or` JSON object are ORed together.
-13. `exists`: an EXISTS subquery, see [Advanced Examples](#advanced-examples)
-14. `not exists`: an NOT EXISTS subquery, see [Advanced Examples](#advanced-examples)
-15. `like`: like a string, case sensitive.
+11. `like`: like a string, case sensitive.
 The value is automatically wrapped inside a pair of percentage symbols, to achive substring match.
 For example, `{like: 'apple'}` would be equivalent to `like '%apple%'` SQL statement.
-16. `not_like`: not like a string, case sensitive.
+12. `not_like`: not like a string, case sensitive.
 The value is also automatically wrapped inside a pair of percentage symbols.
-17. `ilike`: like a string, case insensitive (PostgreSQL only).
+13. `ilike`: like a string, case insensitive (PostgreSQL only).
-18. `not_ilike`: not like a string, case insensitive (PostgreSQL only).
+14. `not_ilike`: not like a string, case insensitive (PostgreSQL only).
-19. `reg_like`: a POSIX regex match statement, case sensitive (PostgreSQL only).
+15. `reg_like`: a POSIX regex match statement, case sensitive (PostgreSQL only).
-20. `reg_not_like`: a POSIX regex not match statement, case sensitive (PostgreSQL only).
+16. `reg_not_like`: a POSIX regex not match statement, case sensitive (PostgreSQL only).
-21. `reg_ilike`: a POSIX regex match statement, case insensitive (PostgreSQL only).
+17. `reg_ilike`: a POSIX regex match statement, case insensitive (PostgreSQL only).
-22. `reg_not_ilike`: a POSIX regex not match statement, case insensitive (PostgreSQL only).
+18. `reg_not_ilike`: a POSIX regex not match statement, case insensitive (PostgreSQL only).

 ### Extra Attributes and Extra Clauses on query